-MGS Progetti S.r.L., is an established Italian design and manufacturing firm located about a hour from Milan, Italy.
+MGS Progetti S.r.L., is an established Italian design and manufacturing firm located about an hour from Milan, Italy.
 The company is wholly owned by COPAMA SA a Swiss company established in Lugano in 1978.
-It is represented in the U.S. by Purcell Murray, Inc., a distributor of high end kitchen and bath products located in California.
+It is represented in the U.S. by Purcell Murray, Inc., a distributor of high-end kitchen and bath products located in California.

 MGS manufactures stainless steel sinks, faucets, and coordinating accessories for kitchen and bath, merging "Italian luxury and style with the innovative precision of Swiss engineering", or so the company's literature states.
 Each MGS faucet is individually cast using the lost wax process, then carefully machined and brushed to produce a unique finish.
 The designs are very minimalist modern.

 There is no record of any importation of faucet components from Asia, which leads us to conclude that either all of the components are made by MGS, or they are all sourced from within the European Union.
 Movement of goods within the EU is not considered importation and is not recorded in customs records.

 The faucets are so exclusive that each one is individually numbered.
 You pay for this exclusivity, of course, but what you get in return, besides major-league bragging rights, is a faucet that will last nearly forever, notwithstanding the skimpy 5-year (or 2-year) European-style warranty.